cube-js/cube/docs/Schema/joins.md

 ### sql

 `sql` is necessary to indicate a related column between cubes.
-It is important to properly specify matching column when creating joins.
-Take a look at example below:
+It is important to properly specify a matching column when creating joins.
+Take a look at the example below:
 ```javascript
   sql: `${Orders}.customer_id = ${Customers}.id`
 ```

-## Setting Primary Key
+## Setting a Primary Key

-In order to make `join` work it is necessary to define `primaryKey` as specified below.
+In order to make `join` work, it is necessary to define a `primaryKey` as specified below.
-It's required when join is defined because Cube.js takes care about row multiplication issue.
+It's required when a join is defined because Cube.js takes care of row multiplication issues.

 Let's imagine you want to calculate `Order Amount` by `Order Item Product Name`.
-In this case `Order` rows will be multiplied by `Order Item` join due to `hasMany` relationship.
+In this case, `Order` rows will be multiplied by the `Order Item` join due to the `hasMany` relationship.
-In order to produce correct results Cube.js will select distinct primary keys of `Order` first and then will join these primary keys with `Order` to get correct `Order Amount` sum result.
+In order to produce correct results, Cube.js will select distinct primary keys from `Order` first and then will join these primary keys with `Order` to get the correct `Order Amount` sum result.
-Please note that `primaryKey` should be defined in `dimensions` section.
+Please note that `primaryKey` should be defined in the `dimensions` section.

 ```javascript
 dimensions: {